-A CASA Advocate spends time with his or her child each week, offering friendship and emotional support while helping the child build trust and self-esteem.
+A CASA Advocate spends time with his or her child each week.
+For older children this might include offering friendship and emotional support while helping the child build trust and self-esteem.
+For infants and toddlers, it would include weekly visits at the home, supporting the child and their parents or caregivers.
 When the Court appoints a CASA volunteer to work with a child, these weekly visits are just the beginning.

 The primary role of a Court Appointed Special Advocate is to:

 - Determine the needs of the child by reading the child’s entire welfare file, connecting with teachers, foster parents, social workers, doctors, mental health professionals, relatives, parents, attorneys– everyone involved in the child’s life throughout the case.

 - Facilitate social services and community resources to meet the needs of the child.

 - Advocate for the child’s needs to be met promptly and thoroughly.
 Write thorough, accurate court reports.

 - Monitor to ensure team members follow though on meeting the child’s needs.

 - Be a trusted support for the child.
 In the sea of ever-changing faces, the CASA volunteer is the one person the child knows will keep coming back – each and every week.

 No other program combines regular mentoring and preventive services with the comprehensive advocacy that influences decisions directly affecting the child’s future.